We come through for you when you need us to!

 Dirty or Rust-Colored Water

-Rusty hot water usually indicates corrosion on the walls of storage tank or what’s called the sacrificial anode rod.
-The latter is so named because it’s “job” is to sacrifice itself to internal corrosion to spare the storage tank.
+Rusty hot water usually indicates corrosion on the walls of the storage tank or what’s called the sacrificial anode rod.
+The latter is so named because its “job” is to sacrifice itself to internal corrosion to spare the storage tank.
 Either way – storage tank or anode rod – call your plumber once you notice rusty water to have the exact cause diagnosed.

 Smelly Hot Water